palcisto/g2i-code-challenge/README.md

 ## Project Structure

 The project is organized in a way to be easy and intuitive to navigate.
-Making use of Atomic Design's methodology, all generally shared components are organized into atoms, molecules, organisms, and templates w/ in the `components/` directory.
-Atomic pages are placed in a `pages/` directory at the root of `src/` to make it easier to find the routes/views of the application and also inherently giving them a higher "priority".
+Making use of Atomic Design's methodology, all generally shared components are organized into atoms, molecules, organisms, and templates within the `components/` directory.
+Atomic pages are placed in a `pages/` directory at the root of `src/` to make it easier to find the routes/views of the application and also inherently giving them a higher order in the hierarchy.

 The pages directory is then organized by page (domain/feature).
-Page (domain) specific components will live wihtin their respective page's directory along w/ their respective tests.
-This enables developers to more easily find all the domain specific components for a particular page.
+Page (domain) specific components will live within their respective page's directory along with their respective styles and tests.
+This enables developers to more easily find all the domain specific files for a particular page.
+If Storybook was used in this project, then related stories would live within their respective component's folder.

 ```